allenyin-pge/notes/daily_summary.md

   - Deadline: 2/23/2024
 - Write roadmap/strategy for automating risk modeling, model measurement, and data-driven models.
 Have Gordon help with this.
   - Deadline: 2/23/2024

+# Week of 2/5/2024

+Update on actionables from last week, and additions:

+__Foundry-related:__
+- Check in Foundry if existing ontology/datasets (i.e. H-form, A-form, GTGIS tables) are sufficient.
+    - Target EC model use cases: Get Kiana help here too
+    - Use Collibra to check dataset description metadata.
+        - ~~Collibra: Ask Matt Siegmund for access.
+Example to follow~~
+        - Collibra currently still lacking many dataset descriptions, their team is under-water, help when they reach out.
+          - Satvinder passed along the ILI column description to them
+    - __GTGIS tables__: Kiana has compiled from Gordon a list of tables that our current risk process uses.
+But the way risk model process address get this data is through querying the snapshot stored on TIMP Oracle DB.
+Need to work out how to cross-check the tables in there vs. in Foundry
+      - Figure out Snapshot process, contact Brian P. (what's last name?)
+    - __H Forms__: Check out the datasets in Foundry, make sure they are validated and QC'd.
+    - __Deadline:__ 2/16/2024
+- Start work on building corrosion volumetric loss results in Foundry from ILI data.
+  - Talk to Satvinder about using the same spatial overlay?
+  - Onboard Kiana here too
+  - __Deadline:__ ~2/16/2024~, 2/23/2024
+- Figure out prioritization for automating modeling processes in Foundry -- which ones to prioritize?
+  - ~~Meeting with GDM/Alec~~
+  - Give GDM/Alec a list of dataasets I need them to ingest, along with the descriptions.
+  - __Deadline:__ 2/23/2024

+__Modeling-related:__
+- Finish compiling EC model-performance results for steering committee: go through a few more years' data, high priority
+  - Deadline: 2/9/2024

+__Direction:__
+- Make slides about probabilistic modeling course learnings:
+  - __Deadline:__ 2/23/2024
+- Write roadmap/strategy for automating risk modeling, model measurement, and data-driven models.
+Have Gordon help with this.
+  - __Deadline:__ ~~2/23/2024~~ 3/2/2024

+__Misc:__
+- Have a retro doc about Foundry ingestion process from last year
+- Make a document compiling all the new dataset resources and references.

+## Other notes:

+### EC Modeling ideas

+Chris Warner is interested in doing more data-drive EC risk modeling.
+Need to think about more ways to improve in this direction.

+1. 2SD corrosion criteria -- this is about to be implemented
+2. [Idea from Ian] Measuring data coverage: What percentage of pipelines are present in what datasets?
+3. [Idea from Ian] "Measure performance of the dataset":
+  - Compare the consistency between different EC datasets, assuming ground-truth of H-form and ILI.
+  - But this analysis can suffer from confounds though (e.g. anodic protection dataset is only accurate in wetter areas, so it'll involve mechanistic modeling to account for this.)
+4. What other (possibly shakier) risk modeling assumptions can we examine?
+    - Mitigation factors: How do they actually impact risk scores?
+For example, does ECDA provide any value compared to hydrotest?
+What are the effectiveness of each?
+      - This is important because knowing e.g. effectivness of ECDA vs. hydrotest can change budge request requirement.